IncognitoCoding/docker_log_redirect/README.md

 # docker_log_redirect

 # Overview:
 docker_log_redirect offers you the ability to quickly set up and centralize all of your logs into one central directory.
 All configuration is set up through a simple to use YAML configuration file, and you can add as many docker containers log redirect entries as you would like to centralize.
+No modifications to your docker containers or configuration are required.

 If you would like to alert on these centralized docker logs, check out [software_log_monitor] (https://github.com/IncognitoCoding/software_log_monitor).